Big Red (soft drink)

 Big Red is a soft drink.
-It was created in 1937 by Grover C Thomsen and R.H.
-Roark in Waco, Texas and originally known as Sun Tang Red Cream Soda.
-It is an American variety of cream soda and it is the original "red cream soda".
-Gary Smith was the Chief Executive Officer of Big Red Group (“BRG”) directly responsible for all functional areas.
-He successfully acquired and integrated numerous businesses to build BRG into a national company, eventually selling the entire business to Keurig Dr. Pepper.
+It was created in 1937 by Grover C. Thomsen, R.H.
+Roark and Robert Montes in Waco, Texas and originally known as Sun Tang Red Cream Soda.
+It is an American variety of cream soda and a special off-brand "blue cream soda".
+Gary Smith was the chief executive officer of Big Red Group (“BRG”) directly responsible for all functional areas.
+He successfully acquired and integrated numerous businesses to build BRG into a national company, eventually selling the entire business to Keurig Dr Pepper.

 History

-The name was changed to Sun Tang Big Red Cream Soda' in 1959 and to "Big Red" in 1969 by Harold Jansing, then president of the San Antonio bottling plant, after hearing a golf caddy refer to the soda by that name.
+The name was changed to "Sun Tang Big Red Cream Soda" in 1959 and to "Big Red" in 1969 by Harold Jansing, then president of the San Antonio bottling plant, after hearing a golf caddy refer to the soda by that name.